bxljoy/database-synchronize-tool/README.md

 ### Environment Variables

-Create a `.env` file for local development:
+Create a `.env` file for local development:(just change .env.example to .env)

 ```env
 # Local Development(only for local development)